-This blog post covers a basic background of things I’ve learnt about Raleigh frame numbering systems during my own research over the last few years, from the introduction of ‘W’ numbers at TI-Raleigh’s Worksop Carlton factory in late 1973, extending through to the late 1990s and Raleigh’s Special Products Division.
+This blog post covers a basic background of things I’ve learnt about Raleigh frame numbering systems during my own research over the last few years, from the late 60s, to the introduction of ‘W’ numbers at TI-Raleigh’s Worksop Carlton factory, extending through to the late 1990s and Raleigh’s Special Products Division.
 The only numbers I’m confident about are the Specialist Bicycle Development Unit (SBDU) SB frame numbers at Ilkeston.
 Some of this blog post, especially the late 80s / early 90s is what I will call ‘work in progress – thinking out loud – still formulating things in my head‘ type of work, there just aren’t enough bikes available at the moment to provide more accurate detail.

-Even though it is well documented in other sources, I’m including TI-Raleigh’s Worksop Carlton facility and the subsequent Nottingham Lightweight Unit in this post because of the numerous requests I receive for advice on dating these bikes.
-Although the explosion of social media has meant that there are numerous Facebook groups and internet forums where information is given, I frequently see this quite simple topic explained or interpreted incorrectly over and over again.
-There is even confusion about production facilities such as Ilkeston/Worksop and the Lightweight Unit or the SBDU with Special Products.
+Even though they are documented in other online sources, I’m including TI-Raleigh’s Worksop Carlton facility and the subsequent Nottingham Lightweight Unit in this post because of the numerous requests I receive for advice on dating these bikes.
+Although the explosion of social media has meant that there are numerous Facebook groups and internet forums where information is given, I often see this quite simple topic explained or interpreted incorrectly over and over again.
+There is even confusion about production facilities such as Ilkeston/Worksop and the Lightweight Unit or the SBDU with Raleigh Special Products.

 So I’ll start with the ‘W’ reference originating from Worksop, before moving onto the SBDU ‘SB’ reference and then the Special Products system.
 I’ll also cover a little on ‘SBW’ numbers and ‘SC’ numbers.